-The MVB 503A-1503A heaters are wired for 120 VAC, 12 amps while the MVB 1753A & 2003A heaters are wired for 120 VAC, 18 amps.
+The MVB heaters are wired for a 240 VAC, singlephase power supply.
 Consult the wiring diagram shipped with the heater.
 Before starting the heater, check to ensure proper voltage to the heater and pump.

-Pumps must use a separate power supply and run the power through the pump contactor, which is located in the rear wiring box.
+Pumps must use a separate power supply and run the power through a field-supplied contactor.
 Use appropriately-sized wire as defined by NEC, CSA and/or local codes.
 All primary wiring should be 125% of minimum rating.